fogleman/Minecraft/README.md

 The API could contain functionality for the following:

-- Easily configurable parameters like gravity, jump velocity, walking speed, etc. :white_check_mark:
+- Easily configurable parameters like gravity, jump velocity, walking speed, etc.
 - Hooks for terrain generation.

 ## How to Run